Fraunhofer-AISEC/pqdb/pqdb-frontend/README.md

 ```
 node tools/validation/validate.js pqdb-frontend/public/pqdb.sqlite pqdb-frontend/src/tables.svg
 ```
-If you want to update the data source for the frontend, you need to remove the two files and re-run the command.
+If you want to update the data source for the frontend, you need to remove the two files (`pqdb.sqlite`, `tables.svg`) and re-run the command.

 ### Installation
-If not done already, switch to the `tools/pqdb-frontend` directory, then install the dependencies.
+If not done already, switch to the `pqdb-frontend` directory, then install the dependencies.

 ```
 yarn install